rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - change the name of all functions in library_handlers to use get, update, create, delete only
         - maybe ask users how knowledgeable they are with a unit / course / section before they start? not sure how many extra questions I would need to generate for this to work though...
         - clean up unneeded db model variables from db